Sunny Garcia: Career

-Garcia was a dominant force in the Hawaiian Surfing Association and soon made the grade, as a 17-year-old, on the 1986 WCT, beating former champion Tom Carroll and threatening to cause an upset to the top 16.
-Despite this early promise he just failed to break into this elite group on his debut season but the following year he finished in 16th position.
+Garcia was a dominant force in the Hawaiian Surfing Association starting as a 17-year-old on the 1986 WCT, beating former champion Tom Carroll and threatening to cause an upset to the top 16.
+Despite this early promise he just failed to break into this elite group in his debut season.
+The following year he finished in 16th position.

-Garcia showed great consistency throughout the 1990s, finishing in the top ten every year and coming third four times during that period.
+Garcia showed great consistency throughout the 1990s, finishing in the top ten every year and coming third four times.
 However, in 1995 it seemed that he might have reached the climax of his career.
-Failing to win the Pipeline Masters to claim the title Sunny ended up finishing third behind Kelly Slater and Rob Machado.
+Failing to win the Pipeline Masters to claim the title, Sunny ended up finishing third behind Kelly Slater and Rob Machado.
 With a host of talented young blood set to qualify for the 1996 Dream Tour and declining fitness levels, it seemed Garcia's era was over.

-Then, four years later, things changed.
-Inspired by veteran Mark Occhilupo's shock 1999 WCT title, Garcia shed weight and moved to Kauai.
+Then, four years later, inspired by veteran Mark Occhilupo's shock 1999 WCT title, Garcia shed weight and moved to Kauai.
 There he surfed with the progressive Irons brothers, Andy and Bruce, expanding his surfing repertoire.

 In 2000, 14 years after his debut, Garcia achieved the ultimate surfing accolade, emphatically dominating the ASP WCT from the start of the campaign, winning the first two events in Australia and clinching the title in Brazil, the penultimate event.
 On the way he also picked up a fifth Triple Crown in his native Hawaii.

-After initially retiring from the professional surfing circuit in 2005, Garcia is now competing on the WQS again.
+After initially retiring from the professional surfing circuit in 2005, Garcia began competing on the WQS again.
 In 2008, he started slowly but moved into the top ten after a fifth-place finish in Scotland.
-Garcia was determined to win the series, and many people tipped him to do so but in the end early elimination in the O'Neill World Cup of Surfing, in his own back yard, meant he was denied a place on the 2009 Dream Tour.
+Garcia was determined to win the series, and many people tipped him to do so but in the end early elimination in the O'Neill World Cup of Surfing, in his own backyard, meant he was denied a place on the 2009 Dream Tour.

-In 2009 he had surgery on his knee and finished the year strongly, following a quarter final berth in the Hawaiian pro with a runner-up spot to Triple Crown rival Joel Parkinson in the O'Neill World Cup.
-However his attempt to clinch a seventh Triple Crown was denied when he lost his Pipemasters place after arriving late for his heat.
-Some consolation would have come from his standout performance at the 'Quiksilver in memory of Eddie Aikau' big wave contest ("The Eddie"), in which he finished third.
+In 2009 he had surgery on his knee and finished the year strongly, following a quarter-final berth in the Hawaiian pro with a runner-up spot to Triple Crown rival Joel Parkinson in the O'Neill World Cup.
+However, his attempt to clinch a seventh Triple Crown was denied when he lost his Pipemasters place after arriving late for his heat.
+Some consolation came from his standout performance at the 'Quiksilver in memory of Eddie Aikau' big wave contest ("The Eddie"), in which he finished third.

 As of June 2010, he was placed 67th in the new ASP World Rankings, his best result being a quarter-final finish on the 'Sponsor me now Sunset Open' in January.